damhau/azdo-pipeline-explorer/README.md

 ### 2. **View Pipelines**

 - After the initial setup, the extension will display the last 20 pipelines of your Azure DevOps organization in a tree view on the Activity Bar (`Azure Pipelines` view).
-- Pipelines are sorted by `finishTime`.

 ### 3. **View Logs**

-- Click on a pipeline to display the logs in the output channel.
+- Click on a task from a pipeline to display the logs in the output channel.
 Each log entry provides detailed information about the pipeline run.

 ### 4. **Auto-refresh**